 - real-estate agents.

 There’s nothing wrong with either of these fine people, of course.
 But, if I already “own” a home, or my job is to sell homes, then I’m probably a little biased towards convincing anyone that will listen to my rants that my decision or, quite literally, my job is justified.
 It would be strange if someone whose paychecks depend on selling homes admitted that buying a home is not the universally best financial decision to make in all circumstances.
+Lots of money can be made by people like me and we buy houses Sacramento (who buy houses from people looking to sell quickly), as long as we make the right investments.

 Either all staunch homeowner-advocates are psychic, or they are presumptuous in their assumptions.
 In most of their debates, they will only entertain the idea that the irresponsible rental-owner will do nothing responsible with their discretionary income.
 Responsibility–as obviously demonstrated by taking on a multi-hundred thousand dollar asset you cannot afford without a bank loan–is limited to homeowners.
 Everyone knows that.